simmundi/soc-struct/documentation/socstructmet/algorithms.md

 (i.e. agents to be created later, taken from B ) to the total is calculated.

-For each poviat, the total target population is considered by taking the GUS target population and subtracting the replicant count, based on the replicant ratio (e.g. if a poviat has GUS population of 100 000 and the replicants-to-standard-agent ratio is 0.01, then the target count of basic agents for the poviat is (1 - 0.01) * 100 000).
+For each poviat, the total target population is considered by taking the GUS target population and subtracting the prefabTag count, based on the prefabTag ratio (e.g. if a poviat has GUS population of 100 000 and the replicants-to-standard-agent ratio is 0.01, then the target count of basic agents for the poviat is (1 - 0.01) * 100 000).